GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

-# Writing Professional Emails

-Writing professional emails is an important skill for effective workplace communication.
-Clear, concise, and polite emails are essential for maintaining professionalism.

-## Structure of a Professional Email:
-1. **Subject Line:** Clear and specific.
-2. **Greeting:** Address the recipient appropriately.
-3. **Body:** Briefly state the purpose, followed by necessary details.
-4. **Closing:** Use a polite sign-off (e.g., "Sincerely," "Best regards").
-5. **Signature:** Include your name and relevant information.

-### Tips:
-- **Be Polite:** Use polite language and avoid informal expressions.
-- **Be Concise:** Stick to the main points and avoid unnecessary details.
-- **Proofread:** Always check for grammar and spelling errors.
+---
+layout: page
+title: "Writing Professional Emails"
+parent: "Module 5: Soft Skills for Digital Professionals"
+nav_order: 3
+---

 # Lesson 3: Writing Professional Emails

 Welcome to Lesson 3 of Module 5!
-Today, we’re exploring **Writing Professional Emails**, the skill of crafting clear, polite emails for work or business.
+Today, we're exploring **Writing Professional Emails**, the skill of crafting clear, polite emails for work or business.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover what professional emails are, best practices, and how to use tools like Gmail (Module 4).
-By the end, you’ll write a professional email and feel confident in digital communication, linking to Modules 2 and 3.
-Let’s get started!
+We'll cover what professional emails are, best practices, and how to use tools like Gmail (Module 4).
+By the end, you'll write a professional email and feel confident in digital communication, linking to Modules 2 and 3.
+Let's get started!

 ---

 ## What is Writing Professional Emails?

 **Writing Professional Emails** is like sending a **polished letter** in the digital world, using clear language and proper structure to communicate for work, school, or business.
-It’s about making a good impression while sharing information or requests.
+It's about making a good impression while sharing information or requests.

 Think of an email as a formal handshake:
 - Your **message** is the greeting and conversation.